ospalh/3d-printing/yacs/description_mega.md

 * In the tree view, double click on “Sizes”.
 You should see the spreadsheet
 * Measure your coin or look up its size (Wikipedia, search engine, &c.)
 * Put in the diameter and thickness in `B6` and `B7`.
 Make sure to keep the `=` and `mm`.
 * Check that you have enough coins.
 The spreadsheet shows the number needed.
-Typically 12, 9 for thicker coins like 10 eurocent and up.
+Typically 32
 * Change other values in the “B” column, like the whole spinner’s size, to taste.
 * Go back to, wlog, the `yacs_mega`  view
 * Check that the shown shape looks OK.
 There are view controls at the top